 - Line item delivers based on pageviews for inventory targeted

-Applying this frontloading factor to our running example we get the serving goals illustrated in Chart 4.
+Applying even delivery to our running example, we get the serving goals illustrated in the chart below:

 Over time Ad Manager has to adjust the goals for your line item based on the actual number of impressions it has served.
 The originally calculated goals, as outlined above, are only valid when the server delivers exactly to the goal every hour.